MicrosoftDocs/power-platform/power-platform/admin/managed-environment-sharing-limits.md

 **Limit total individuals who can be shared to** is only enabled if **Exclude sharing with security groups** is checked.
 This is because security groups may have unbounded membership.
 For instance, a Maker could share an app with a security group that has 5 members one day and, in the future after the app was shared, the security group could grow to 500 members.

 > [!NOTE]
 > Sharing rules are enforced when makers attempt to share an app.
 Sharing rules do not change the audience apps in an environment that are already shared with.
+>
+> Once sharing rules are set in Power Platform admin center it may take up to 1 hour for the latest sharing rules to be propogated in the system and enforced.

 :::image type="content" source="media/managed-environment-limit-sharing.png" alt-text="Managed Environment limit sharing":::